 To make your site accessible, follow the Web Content Accessibility Guidelines (WCAG), which have four main points.

 First, your site must be perceivable.
 This means adding alt text to images and captions to videos.
 Second, it must be operable, like using a keyboard to navigate.
+Third, your site should be easy to understand, with clear form labels and well-organized content.
+Lastly, it must be robust, ensuring all custom parts are accessible.

 How do I get started with making my e-commerce website accessible?

+Making your site accessible is a long-term effort, not a quick fix.
+Start by adding alt text to images and ensuring your site works with a keyboard.
 Also, check if your site works with screen readers.
 Aim for WCAG 2.1 Level AA standards.
 This will help avoid legal issues and make shopping inclusive for everyone.

 How can I test whether my e-commerce website is ADA-compliant?

-Use tools like accessScan for quick checks against WCAG 2.1 Level AA.
+Use tools like AccessScan for quick checks against WCAG 2.1 Level AA.
 For a deeper check, consider services like accessServices.
 They can manually review and fix your site, especially if it’s complex.